Healing lodge: Types of healing lodges

 There are two types of healing lodges: CSC-run healing lodges and Section 81 healing lodges.
 CSC-run healing lodges are funded and operated entirely by the CSC.
-In contrast, Section 81 healing lodges are healing lodges operating under section 81 of the Corrections and Conditional Release Act, which provides the basis for CSC to enter into agreements to operate healing lodges with Aboriginal communities.
-These healing lodges, unlike CSC-run healing lodges, are funded by CSC but entirely managed by Aboriginal communities or partner organizations.
+In contrast, Section 81 healing lodges are healing lodges operating under section 81 of the Corrections and Conditional Release Act, which provides the basis for CSC to enter into agreements to operate healing lodges with Indigenous communities.
+These healing lodges, unlike CSC-run healing lodges, are funded by CSC but entirely managed by Indigenous communities or partner organizations.

 There are six Section 81 healing lodges as of 2022, located in Alberta, Manitoba, Quebec and Saskatchewan.
 Additionally, there are four CSC-run healing lodges in Alberta, British Columbia and Saskatchewan.
 Healing lodges are not available in other provinces or territories due to the lack of relevant agreements.

 Success

 Healing lodges have shown signs of success.
-According to the Correctional Service of Canada, Aboriginals who served their sentences in a healing lodge had a re-offense rate of only 6% compared to a re-offense rate of 11% for the general population.
-In addition, Indigenous offenders who participated in the "Pathways" program (an Aboriginal targeted prison program) had a lower re-offense rate and were "less likely to be involved in violent incidents [with staff] and more likely to complete parole after release".
+According to the Correctional Service of Canada, Indigenous people who served their sentences in a healing lodge had a re-offense rate of only 6% compared to a re-offense rate of 11% for the general population.
+In addition, Indigenous offenders who participated in the "Pathways" program (an Indigenous targeted prison program) had a lower re-offense rate and were "less likely to be involved in violent incidents [with staff] and more likely to complete parole after release".